mikemiles-dev/rust_udp_chat/README.md

 - **Strategy**: Doubles the wait time after each failed attempt (1s → 2s → 4s → 8s → 16s → 32s → 60s)
 - **Preservation**: Your username and last DM sender are preserved across reconnections
 - **Auto-rejoin**: Automatically rejoins the server with the same username when reconnected
+- **Ghost session reclaim**: If your old connection is still "alive" on the server (within 60s timeout), you'll seamlessly reclaim your session without being renamed

 Example reconnection sequence:
 ```